Jesus, Critical Race Theory, and American Exceptionalism

 I ran through several titles for this post.
 This is what I ended up with.

 So what exactly is CRT?
-If you listen to a lot of conservatives or evangelicals you’d think it is the coming of the anti-Christ – a humanist theology seeking to replace Judeo Christian values.
-But that’s not the case.
+If you listen to a lot of conservatives or evangelicals you’d think it is the coming of the anti-Christ – a humanist theology seeking to replace Judeo-Christian values.
+But that’s simply not true.
 In one of the most informed and balanced pieces I’ve read on CRT, Education Week’s associate editor, Steve Sawchuck, describes CRT this way:

 Critical race theory is an academic concept that is more than 40 years old.
 The core idea is that racism is a social construct, and that it is not merely the product of individual bias or prejudice, but also something embedded in legal systems and policies.

 That’s it.
 Racism creeps into legal systems and policies.
 This is a surprise?

 No, CRT is not some Marxist or Satanic plot.
 CRT is a description, of what is and less of a prescription of what to do about it.
 CRT merely says that racism goes beyond individuals and eventually becomes systemic.
 That is because people construct societies, and in the process of constructing those societies people bring with them their individual biases and prejudices.
 These biases and prejudices infect and shape the institutions and societies people create.